Acute interstitial pneumonitis: Treatment

 Treatment is primarily supportive.
 Management in an intensive care unit is required and the need for mechanical ventilation is common.
 Therapy with corticosteroids is generally attempted, though their usefulness has not been established.
 Lung transplantation has been shown to improve survival and quality of life in selected patients with advanced or end-stage interstitial lung disease, including cases of acute interstitial pneumonitis, with median post-transplant survival reported at around five years.

 Prognosis

 Sixty percent of people with acute interstitial pneumonitis will die in the first six months of illness.
 The median survival is 1 1/2 months.
 However, many people who recover from the initial course of the disease experience recurrent episodes of the disease or develop chronic progressive interstitial lung disease.
 Although some studies have observed partial or (very rarely) complete recovery of lung function in some survivors of acute interstitial pneumonitis, the majority of survivors will continue to endure progressive lung complications.

 Epidemiology

 Acute interstitial pneumonitis occurs most frequently among people older than forty years old.
 It affects men and women equally.
-There are no known risk factors; in particular, smoking is not associated with increased risk.
+There are no known risk factors; but smoking is implicated in the clinical behaviour of the disease.